Marri-k/Marri-k/README.md

 </div>

-<h3>A student in tech based in Italy</h3>
+<h3>A Tech Consultant based in Italy</h3>
--💻I studied CE in politechnico di Torino until 2022 and since the end of my exams I've been deepening my knowladge on coding and WebDev.<br>
+-💻I studied CE in Politecnico di Torino until 2022 and since the end of my exams I've been deepening my knowledge on coding and WebDev.<br>
 - 🌱 I’m currently learning **AWS and JS**

 <h3 align="left">Connect with me:</h3>